Skip to content

 Completing India's famous Golden Triangle, Jaipur is the flamboyant capital of Rajasthan.
 While it boasts a reputation for opulent royal heritage and luxury palace hotels, it is remarkably accessible to budget travelers.
 Beyond the majestic forts and chaotic intersections lies a deeply artisan city where 300-year-old gem cutting and block-printing traditions are still practiced in the narrowest of alleyways.

-Is the Pink City your perfect match?
+Is Jaipur really your perfect match?

 Why Jaipur belongs on your travel list